South Korea's Samsung Biologics to add mRNA vaccine production line

 "With this extended capability, we hope to support our partners in bringing novel mRNA vaccines and therapeutics to market at a faster pace," John Rim, chief executive of Samsung Biologics, said.

-Last week, the Samsung Biologics agreed to fill-finish manufacture Moderna’s COVID-19 vaccine, one of four such contracts announced in South Korea.
+Last week, the Samsung Biologics agreed to fill-finish manufacture Moderna's (MRNA.O) COVID-19 vaccine, one of four such contracts announced in South Korea. read more

 The company said that its latest plan will enable it "to provide end-to-end mRNA vaccine manufacturing services from bulk drug substance to aseptic fill-finish including labelling and packaging, as well as cold chain storage."